zalf-rpm/Hermes2Go/examples/README.md

+# To run Hermes

-To run a Hermes executable, you need to open a terminal:
+you run Hermes in a terminal

 1. Run the project as definded (read from project/modinp.txt):
 hermes2go.exe